• Menu

 Once the amazing introductory performance was completed, we were led back into the lobby and across to the opposite side of the building to our next presentation in the Creation Theatre.
 Here, a unique blend of technology and acting came together as a cast of four actors, along with computer generated projections against a specially designed glass wall presented the dream stories of the Tjapukai people and showcased their history, origins, and cultural heritage.
 The presentation was engaging and the best part was that we each had individual headsets, so the stories were all told in your choice of languages, so everyone could be included.
 Another fanstastic show, and though each so far was just 20 minutes, it seemed to be just the right combination of length and content to draw the viewer in and to want even more.

-Fish Feeding In The Coral - Oak Beach, Australia
+A Rainbow Fish In The Coral - Oak Beach, Australia

-Fish Feeding In The Coral – Oak Beach, Australia
+A Rainbow Fish In The Coral – Oak Beach, Australia

 Following the Creation Stories, we headed outside into the main portion of the park and across a beautiful wooden suspension bridge over a large pond.
 This brought us to the outdoor amplitheatre and activity areas of the cultural centre where the crowd (now numbering in the low 30s) moved to the next presentation of music and dance.
 A dance troupe of four Tjapukai introduced themselves and proceeded to share a number of their dances, along with stories, and some of their traditional tools, including the ability to make fire out of two sticks and some dry grass.
 We’ve seen the demonstration at least three times now in various locales around the globe, and yet each time it is still a jaw dropping process to see two sticks and a little dry grass become a fireball.
 The presentors balanced all of their shows with a great sense of humor and it made each experience at Tjapukai not only informational, but a lot of fun, too.